 Otto on the other hand, was clearly cut out for success.
 He was building spec homes, plastering, investing and doing quite well.
 Milwaukee was growing, land was being annexed and subdivided; and lots were cheap.
 Milwaukee, also is where Otto met his future wife Christine Andersen.

 When Otto met Christine, she was attending a beauty school.
 She graduated in 1925 with a certificate of completion.

 Christine was born in Denmark, January 26, 1906, to Peder Christian Andersen and Martha Line Jorgensen.

 The birth date for Martha Line, Christine’s mother, is not clear, written on the back of her photo is 1863-1909.
 Another record says Aug, 28th 1863.
 Two records have her born August 31st, 1861.
 There is no argument about when she died.

-She had three children by a different husband before she married Peder Andersen.
-Two of them, Christian M. Jorgensen and Andrew C. Jorgensen left Denmark for the United States before or around the turn of the century.
+Christian Jorgensen and Andrew Andersen left Denmark for the United States in the early 1900s.
 Christian Jorgensen was an early settler of Viborg S.D., where he farmed.
-There is nothing about their father.
+There is nothing about his father.

-Martha line married Peder Christian Andersen on June 1st, 1888, they had nine children:
+Martha line married Peder Christian Andersen on June 1st, 1888, they had eleven children:

 - Soren P., Oct.
 16, 1888;